rkolka/OnionTopologySuite/README.md

 You can also look at OnionTopologySuiteTest.sql and OnionTopologySuite.map

 ## Developing
-Almost mechanically converted all functions from NetTopologySuite\test\NetTopologySuite.TestRunner\Functions.
+I almost mechanically converted all functions from NetTopologySuite\test\NetTopologySuite.TestRunner\Functions.
 Some are duplicates or don't even make much sense in Manifold.

 ## List of functions